BMB Scholastic Award Winners

 2019 Winner: Elizabeth Alexander (Wang lab) whose thesis work revealed a novel role for the protein quality control factor ubiquilin 2 in maintaining the solubility of the RNA binding protein FUS in cytoplasmic RNA stress granules.
 Missense mutations in both FUS and ubiquilin 2 cause the devastating neurodegenerative diseases amyotrophic lateral sclerosis and frontotemporal dementia (ALS/FTD) and compromise FUS solubility in stress granules.

 2018 Winner: Grace Hwang (Jordan lab), who determined the novel roles for the structural maintenance of chromosomes (SMC) complex, SMC5/6, during meiosis.
 Using mutant mouse models, Grace demonstrated that the SMC5/6 complex is required to maintain chromosome integrity, ensuring they segregate during meiotic divisions.
 There is a direct correlation between women’s age and increased incidence of chromosome missegregation.
 Grace obtained evidence to suggest that reduction of SMC5/6 levels in aging oocytes is linked with increased chromosome segregation errors.
-This important work was published last year in Development.
+This work was published last year in Development in 2017.

 2014 Winners: The 2014 John Scocca Award was awarded (independently) to Sabin Mulepati (Bailey lab) and Kaitlin Laws (Drummond-Barbosa lab).